Research & Reports

 • Nucleus fund committee, if they’re open to making introductions for your team or even helping with solicitations

-• Kickoff committee, especially if they’re open to serving as campaign ambassadors (more on this below)
+• Kickoff committee, especially if they’re open to serving as campaign ambassadors (more on this strategy below)

-• Ad hoc committees for promotions, sponsorships, etc.
+• Ad hoc committees for promotions and press, sponsorships, etc.

-Once it’s clear that a donor would be interested in playing a bigger role in pushing the campaign forward, just ask about their interests.
-Lay out the ways that you think they’re uniquely positioned to help, for instance by making introductions, hosting kickoff events, or donating services, and start a conversation.
+If it becomes clear that a donor would be interested in playing a larger role in pushing the campaign forward, ask about their interests.
+Lay out the ways that you think they’re uniquely positioned to help, such as by making introductions, hosting kickoff events, or donating services.

 • Hosting or cohosting events